Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Algorithms and Tractable Fragments

 Our aim is to determine whether it is possible to pack agents into stable coalitions, whereas the insight we use is that the information we branched on allows us to pre-determine whether a coalition will be stable or not.
 Intuitively, the coalitions should not be ``worse'' than the branch allows (only one coalition as ``bad'' as $C_1^{c,t}$ is allowed, unless $C_1^{c,t}\sim_t C_2^{c,t}$, and the others must be at least as ``good'' as $C_2^{c,t}$) ensuring that they do not become the source of a deviation and should not represent a destination for a deviation from coalitions as ``bad'' as $C_1^{c,t}$ or $C_2^{c,t}$.
 We solve this packing problem via dynamic programming.

-\ifshort We can now provide a high-level description of the dynamic programming procedure.
+Before we proceed to formalizing our solution, we provide a high-level description of the dynamic programming procedure.
 The procedure constructs coalitions one by one, and stores information about the constructed coalitions in the form of ``patterns'' which capture all the required information to prevent undesirable deviations.
 Crucially, the number of patterns is bounded by $n^{\bigoh(\colors\cdot \types)}$, and the program stores a table which keeps track of whether each pattern can be realized or not.
-As soon as the algorithm constructs a pattern which corresponds to a solution we output \Yes, while if the algorithm reaches a stage where it cannot identify any new realized patterns we output \No. The total running time can be upper-bounded by $n^{\bigoh(\colors^2 \cdot \types)}$. \fi \iflong
+As soon as the algorithm constructs a pattern which corresponds to a solution we output \texttt{yes}, while if the algorithm reaches a stage where it cannot identify any new realized patterns we output \texttt{no}.